Henry Newcome

 Henry Newcome (November 1627 - 17 September 1695) was an English nonconformist preacher and activist.

 Life

+Early life

 Henry Newcome was born at Caldecote, Huntingdonshire, the fourth son of Stephen Newcome, rector of Caldecote.

 He was baptised on 27 November 1627.
 His mother was Rose, daughter of Henry Williamson (a native of Salford and the rector of Conington, Cambridgeshire) and granddaughter of Thomas Sparke, one of the puritan divines at the Hampton Court conference in 1604.
 Henry was orphaned in his teens; his parents were buried in the same coffin on 4 February 1642.
 He was educated by his eldest brother, Robert, who succeeded their father as rector of Caldecote.
-In May 1644 Henry was admitted to St John's College, Cambridge, but the English Civil War interrupted his studies, which were resumed on 10 May 1645.
+In May 1644 Henry was admitted to St John's College, Cambridge.
+The English Civil War interrupted his studies, which were resumed on 10 May 1645.
 He graduated B.A. on 2 February 1648, and M.A. on 1 July 1651.